iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week3.rst

     :align: center
     :alt: the 1st principal component displayed on the map

-You should notice how the Columbia River stands out as a bright, white ribbon cutting through the middle of the image, as do a number of other lakes and reservoirs.
-You should also notice that the eastern (right) part of the image is quite a bit brigter than the western (left) part.
+|br| You should notice how the Columbia River stands out as a bright, white ribbon cutting through the middle of the
+image, as do a number of other lakes and reservoirs.
+You should also notice that the eastern (right) part of the image is quite a bit brighter than the western (left) part.

 One of the applications of PCA and decorrelation stretching that we discussed in this week's lecture was for mineral mapping, since PCA helps accentuate the differences in reflectance of difference surfaces